primocodetoday/js-algorithms/11_Singly_Linked_Lists/notes.md

 Otherwise set the next property on the tail to be the new node and set the tail property on the list to be the newly created node
 Increment the length by one
 Return the linked list

+## Popping pseudocode

+If there are no nodes in the list, return undefined Loop through the list until you reach the tail
+Set the next property of the 2nd to last node to be null Set the tail to be the 2nd to last node
+Decrement the length of the list by 1
+Return the value of the node removed